GrantEdwards/Linux-Multiboot/README.md

 That will remove all of the extraneous menu entries, force the menu to be shown, and give you time enough to read it.
-One more thing you might also want to consider would be changing the resolution used by grub.
+One more thing you might also want to consider is changing the resolution used by grub.
 Many distros default to a tiny font which is difficult to read on high-DPI monitors.
 Something like this might help make the menus legible.